nunomourinho/forensicVmAutopsyUserManual/docs/user/network.rst

 **Importance of Analyzing Traffic in Forensic Investigations**

-1. :term:`Evidence Collection`: Analyzing traffic can reveal communication with suspicious IP addresses, hinting at potential data exfiltration or command-and-control servers.
+1. Evidence Collection: Analyzing traffic can reveal communication with suspicious IP addresses, hinting at potential data exfiltration or command-and-control servers.
 2. **User Behavior**: Network traffic can provide clues about user behavior, including sites visited, files downloaded, or apps used.
-3. :term:`Timestamps`: Traffic analysis can help in reconstructing timelines of events, crucial for correlating actions across different evidence sources.
+3. Timestamps: Traffic analysis can help in reconstructing timelines of events, crucial for correlating actions across different evidence sources.
 4. **Detect Malware**: Unusual network traffic patterns can be indicative of malware communication.